richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 Note that addressing them usually requires bespoke configuration.

 TLS 1.3 {{TLS13}} is also in
+widespread use and fixes most known deficiencies with TLS 1.2.
+Examples of this include
-widespread use and fixes most known deficiencies with TLS 1.2, such as encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives considered dangerous.
-Importantly, TLS 1.3 enjoys robust security proofs and provides excellent security without any additional configuration.
+encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives considered dangerous.
+Importantly, the protocol has had comprehensive security proofs and should provide excellent security without any additional configuration.

-This document specifies that, since TLS 1.3 use is widespread, new protocols must require and assume its existence.
+This document specifies that, since TLS 1.3 use is widespread, new protocols that use TLS must require and assume its existence.
 It updates {{RFC9325}} as described in {{rfc9325-updates}}.
 As DTLS 1.3 is not widely available or deployed, this prescription does not pertain to DTLS (in any DTLS version); it pertains to